marktsuchida/pybhspc/docs/development.md

 ### Requirements

-- Windows, 64-bit Intel.
+Windows 10+, 64-bit Intel.

+Visual Studio 2017+ (latest version recommended) with `C++ Desktop Development` workload.
+Alternatively, Build Tools for Visual Studio (2017+) should also work, but this has not been tested.

-- Python 3.10+.
+Python 3.10+.

-- Becker & Hickl TCSPC Package with SPCM DLL 5.1.0 (Dec 2022) or later (note that the required version is greater than at run time).
+Becker & Hickl TCSPC Package with SPCM DLL 5.2.0 (Sep 2023, TCSPC Package 7.0) or later (note that a more recent version is required than at run time).
+SPCM DLL 5.1.0 (Dec 2022) is the theoretical minimum requirement, but its header file `Spcm_def.h` may need to have trailing whitespace removed to compile.

 ### Pre-commit hook